mitosisX/limekit-docs/source/getting-started.rst

     The framework has only been tested on Ubuntu, but it's expected to function on other Linux distros as well.

 .. important::

-    Before trying to install python3.10, try executing ``python3.10`` or ``python3 --version`` in the terminal to see if python is already installed, as most Linux distributions come with python installed
+    Before trying to install python, try executing ``python3 --version`` in the terminal to see if python is already installed, as most Linux distributions come with python installed

-Head over to `this website <https://www.linuxcapable.com/how-to-install-python-3-10-on-ubuntu-linux/>`_ to learn how to install python3.10 on your Linux
+Most current distributions ship a suitable Python.
+If yours does not, your package manager will have one -- on Ubuntu, ``sudo apt install python3 python3-pip``.

 Done installing.
 What's next?
 ===============================

 .. important::

-    Read the below instructions before downlaoding anything
+    Read the below instructions before downloading anything

     All required files should be downloaded from the :mod:`Releases` page (right hand side) in the github links provided